 Fit the living, breathing humans into the organisational systems you’ve made to structure the change.
 Decide what needs to be done by real people, and what can be done by technology systems, tools and devices.

 Implement the step-by-step change plan, taking care to go forward deliberately, strategically and collaboratively.
 Communication across every area of the process is paramount, so strategies to facilitate this must be strategically implemented.

 Test the way this new change works in your real-world business setting.
 Look for the parts that are broken because don’t get the job done, or they don’t serve the people affected by the system.

 Fix the new process to make sure it will work every time, for every person, in any situation.
 You will know it’s a good process when it produces the same desired results every single time.

 Schedule ongoing corrections and reviews for the new process to keep it all running smoothly and up to date.
 Workplace change is only effective in the long term when it is understood that all things need to evolve and improve over time.

-The parts of your new system or process that are operated by humans need to have supervision built in.
-Track their performance, giving them support where necessary, so you find opportunities for acknowledgment and reward.
+The parts of your new system or process that are operated by humans need to have supervision built-in.
+Track their performance, giving them support where necessary, so you find opportunities for acknowledgement and reward.